CDCgov/ocio-wsl/README.md

 ## Change Tool versions

-We utilize [asdf](https://asdf-vm.com/) to install common programming tools and it comes with a [tool versions file](./config/.tool-versions).
+We utilize [mise](https://mise.jdx.dev/getting-started.html) to install common programming tools and it comes with a [tool versions file](./config/config.toml).

-To update or change the version of [these tools](./config/.tool-versions), change the version of the tool in the file; ex. python 3.11.11, save the file, and run `asdf install`.
+To update or change the version of [these tools](./config/.tool-versions), change the version of the tool in the file; ex. python 3.12.9, save the file, and run `mise upgrade`.

-Once it is completed, you can run `python -v` with python 3.12.8.
+Once it is completed, you can run `python -v` with python 3.12.9.

-Use `asdf list-all python` to figure out the available versions of python you can install.
+Use `mise list` to figure out the available versions of python you can install.

 ## WSL Tricks